Supporting Refugees with Disabilities

 How to access this course

-This course isn’t mandatory – but IS for anyone involved in Community Sponsorship looking to support people with disabilities.
+This course is for anyone involved in Community Sponsorship looking to support people with disabilities.

 In order to complete this course – you’ll need to join our Learnworlds academy and once you’ve registered you’ll be able to access a wealth of resources and other courses.